quillchat/jackc-pgx-migrate/README.md

-# Migration library for Golang apps
+# Simple Migrations for `jackc/pgx`

-Light-weight migration framework for golang apps.
-It only supports "up" migrations and only works with databases that support transactions.
-It only works with `int64` migration keys.
+Very light weight and opinionated migration framework.
+It only supports "up" migrations, PostgreSQL database, golang app, `jackc/pgx` database client, `int64` migration keys.
+You get to pick the table and column name.

-Create a new timestamp migration key:
+Shell command to get a new migration key from the current time.

 ```sh
 $ date +%s